aldenhinden/CodingPortfolio/README.md

 <details>
 <summary>Distributed System</summary>
-Built a sharded, linearizable, scalable, fault tolerant (Primary/Backup → Paxos), highly available key-value store, with dynamic load balancing and atomic multi-key transactions in Java; similar to Amazon’s DynamoDB or Google’s Spanner.
+The quarter-long goal of this project was to build a sharded, linearizable, scalable, fault-tolerant, highly available key-value store, with dynamic load balancing and atomic multi-key transactions; this is similar to Amazon’s DynamoDB or Google’s Spanner.

+The project was done in Java, beginning with the creation of a personalized key-value store.
+Fault tolerance was attempted first with a primary/backup system, wherein two servers act together to guarantee no state is lost or altered from the clients perspective.
+The client talks to the primary, who executes after the backup has processed the request as well.
+The servers interact with a ViewServer who tells them who is primary and who is backup at any given time.

+To guarantee linearizability of commands in the event that the ViewServer goes down, a Paxos protocol was then implemented.

 <img src="/docs/ds/pmmc.png">
 </details>